Yellow vs. White popcorn, what is the difference between them? I think this is the question that many people wonder about.

 Method 1: Using A pot

 This method is so simple that anyone can apply it.
-Both convenient and quick, you can have delicious popcorn right away.
+A convenient and quick way to make popcorn without popcorn makers, this method allows you to have delicious popcorn right away.

 What you need: